Vertesia included in Google's AI First Accelerator Program

 The key pitfalls of the “test everything” mindset include:

 We offer a better approach.
-Composable is a platform that helps organizations rapidly deploy high-value use cases into production.
+Vertesia is a platform that helps organizations rapidly deploy high-value use cases into production.
 It provides a streamlined way to build, test, and deploy LLM-powered tasks across diverse solutions.

 To do this well, at scale, you’ll need: